Super Easy DIY Wainscoting

 Spacing in between: 24″

 Caulking is the savior of this project.
-As you can tell with the above two photos, it fills the cracks and makes everything look seamless.
-Use the putty on the nail holes (and any dings in the walls or the wood) and fill the gaps and cracks with caulk (just make sure it’s paintable).
+As you can tell with the following two images, it fills the cracks and makes everything look seamless.
+Use putty on the nail holes (and any dings in the walls or the wood) and fill the gaps and cracks with caulk (just make sure it’s paintable).

 Painting Kitchen Cabinets